samridhharshit/Mounty_Outdoor_adventures_Assignment/README.md

  The web-app runs on Node js backend with mySQL Database and uses Rest API for maing various requests.

+ The dump file for the databse has also been pushed to the repository.
+Make use of it for detailed analysis of the project

  ## API Contracts

 ### ***POST /make_reservation***